Degfy/safetensors-to-Diffusers/README.md

 from utils import convert_full_checkpoint

 safe_tensor_path = "/path/to/your-safe-tensor-model"

-# replace None with the path to your vae.pt file if you want to use customized vae weights instead of those saved in safetensors
+# replace None with the path to your vae.pt file you like
 vae_pt_path = None

 HF_MODEL_DIR = "/path/to/save/hf/model"